 The right to deduct VAT

-Small and medium-sized enterprises that have not implemented such detailed internal and control processes can often find themselves in problematic situations, e.g.:
+Small and medium-sized enterprises that do not have implemented such detailed internal and control processes can often find themselves in problematic situations, e.g.:

 Principle of neutrality